neha-duggirala/Internship/README.md

   </p>
  <p>

-## Day 4: May 9,2019
+## Day 4: May 9, 2019
 ### Todays Learning:
-To even out the uneven surfaces i have learned about a new module in opencv called **GaussianBlur** and understood that is uses an algorithm called Douglas-Peucker algorithm.
-Used different sizes of kernals to know which really fits the data.
+To even out the uneven surfaces I have learned about a new module in opencv called **GaussianBlur** and understood that it uses an algorithm called Douglas-Peucker algorithm.
+Used different sizes of kernels to know which really fits the data.

 ## Day 5: May 10,2019
 ### Todays Learning:
-Digit Classification using Keras as higher level api of tensorflow.Testing the images on my own data.
-The accuracy of the model was 97% but when it came to own dataset which i have processed the images using the opencv tools(resizing the window, thresholding and normalizing)
+Digit Classification using Keras as higher level API of tensorflow.Testing the images on my own data.
+The accuracy of the model was 97% but when it came to own dataset which I have processed the images using the opencv tools(resizing the window, thresholding and normalizing)

 ## Day 6: May 13, 2019
 ## Todays Learning:
 The contours are scaled to fit into the layers of the maps on **QGIS**.
 They were correctly mapped on to the boundaries of the buildings and it was beautiful to see the output but there were a few reductant polygons formed inside the polygons.
-These can be removed using a threshould area of polygon.
+These can be removed using a threshold area of a polygon.

 ## Day 7: May 14, 2019
 ## Todays Learning:
-Contour area is given by the function cv2.contourArea() and thus the unwanted contours is removed by deciding the best threshould. **Douglas-Peucker algorithm**-It approximates a contour shape to another shape with less number of vertices depending upon the precision we specify.
+Contour area is given by the function cv2.contourArea() and thus the unwanted contours are removed by deciding the best threshold. **Douglas-Peucker algorithm**-It approximates a contour shape to another shape with less number of vertices depending upon the precision we specify.
 Thus can reduce the number of vertices and optimize the vector function.

 ## Day 8: May 15, 2019
 ## Todays Implementation:
 Implemented the above algorithm.

 ## Day 9: May 16, 2019
-## Todays learning:
+## Today's learning:
-There is a library called **Shapely** used for geo spacial data.
+There is a library called **Shapely** used for geospatial data.
 The function contains() returns True if there is a polygon inside a polygon and thus the redundant polygons can be removed.
-Due to the application of Douglas-Peucker algorithm there is usuful information lost because of the contour approximation and should be taken care of.
+Due to the application of the Douglas-Peucker algorithm, there is useful information lost because of the contour approximation and should be taken care of.

 ## Day 10: May 17,2019
 ## Problems faced and resolving the issues: